StudentVue/StudentVue.py/README.md

     'Period 8 PE 2A Taught by XXX XXX in Room XXX with a Grade of XX.X%' ]

-# classes and teachers are both rich models
+# classes and teachers are both objects

 >>> classes[0].room
 XXX